pviafore/taocp/mix/programs/chapter2/2.3.2/exercises.md

 17) Write a program to do algebraic simplification

     I'm not going to spend a whole "term project on this", but I will list out the reductions done in the `REDUCE` method in [differentiation.mixal](differentiation.mixal).
+This should serve as a reference of an idea of what's possible.

     The idea will be to go in a loop as long as reductions can be found, and exit when you have no new reductions.

     First, arithmetic operations done within a single node:

     - Arithmetic on constants
-    - Handling zero nodes (todo - 0 on left side, x^0 )
+    - Handling zero nodes (todo - 0 on left side for +/-, x^0 )
-    - Handling one nodes  (todo - 1 on the left and one and the right)
+    - Handling one nodes  (todo - 1 on the left (1^x) and one and the right for * and /)
     - Multiplication of constant and a fraction
+    - Double Negatives (todo - subtraction)